+Being an insurance agent is a game of relationships and is therefore one of the more social career paths available, but being an insurance agent is much more than knowing how to keep a conversation going.
 Neighborhoods and communities are always shifting, with families moving away and new people moving in.
 Over time, demographics can shift and change dramatically too, creating new possibilities to meet new members of the community with entirely different insurance needs.

 Fast and Targeted Networking for Insurance Agents

 Did you know that most moms pay mortgage payments?
-Also, home insurance is usually bundled in the payment (unbeknownst to the insured!).
+Attend mom-focused functions and become active in local schools.
+Volunteer for activities that abound with moms.
+When it comes to creative marketing ideas, insurance agents need to think outside the box to create their own leads.
+Home insurance is usually bundled in the payment (unbeknownst to the insured!).
 Make it your job to perfect an elevator pitch about the fact that most people pay too much for homeowners insurance, especially if it was chosen by their lender, who is not overly concerned with saving them money.

 If you're looking to make auto insurance sales, getting the homeowner to switch a home insurance policy and bundling that policy with auto for a discount is more money in your pocket and big savings for your insurance client.

 Making an in-person connection often goes much farther than a connection on social media, so bring the tools that will help you when you do attend networking events.